Pacific Championship Series: Expansion

+On 26 November 2023, Riot Games announced that the League of Legends Japan League would join the PCS playoffs in a similar manner to the LCO.
+From 2024 onwards, the top three teams from the LJL would have to compete in the PCS playoffs for a spot at MSI and Worlds.
+Additionally, LJL players would have their residencies changed from "Japan" to "PCS".

 Teams

-Ten teams were initially selected by Riot Games as permanent franchise partners of the PCS.
+At the beginning, ten teams were selected by Riot Games as permanent franchise partners of the PCS.
 However, it was announced on 4 August 2020 that a promotion tournament would be introduced for the 2021 season to promote regional competitiveness.
-The promotion tournament was later scrapped in 2022.

-Taiwan, Hong Kong, the Philippines, and Singapore are currently represented in the PCS; Malaysia and Thailand were previously represented.